aosabook/500lines/cluster/CHAPTER.rst

 * Tracking the current leader; and
 * Adding newly started nodes to the cluster.

-The replica creates new proposals in response to ``INVOKE`` messages, selecting what it believes to be an unused slot and sending a ``PROPOSE`` message to the current leader.
+The replica creates new proposals in response to ``Invoke`` messages from clients, selecting what it believes to be an unused slot and sending a ``Propose`` message to the current leader.
-But that's not enough -- the replica must re-transmit that ``PROPOSE`` message, possibly to a different leader, until it is successful.
 Furthermore, if the consensus for the selected slot is for a different proposal, the replic must re-propose with a new slot.

-We handle missed decisions with a simple gossip protocol: each replica periodically sends a ``CATCHUP`` method requesting information on slots it's not aware of a decision for.
+We handle missed decisions with a simple gossip protocol: each replica periodically sends a ``Catchup`` method requesting information on slots it's not aware of a decision for.
-Other replicas send ``DECISION`` messages in response.
+Other replicas send ``Decision`` messages in response.
-The ``CATCHUP`` messages also include the highest known slot, so replicas can learn about slots they didn't even know were proposed.

-``DECISION`` messages represent slots on which the cluster has come to consensus.
+``Decision`` messages represent slots on which the cluster has come to consensus.
-Here, replicas store away the new decision, then run the state machine until it reaches an undecided slot.
+Here, replicas store the new decision, then run the state machine until it reaches an undecided slot.
-Replicas distinguish *decided* proposals, on which the cluster has agreed, from *committed* proposals, which the local state machine has processed.
+Replicas distinguish *decided* slots, on which the cluster has agreed, from *committed* slots, which the local state machine has processed.
-When propsals are decided out of order, the committed proposals may lag behind, waiting for the next slot to be decided.
+When slots are decided out of order, the committed proposals may lag behind, waiting for the next slot to be decided.

 In some circumstances, it's possible for a slot to have no active proposals and no decision.
 The state machine is required to execute slots one by one, so the cluster much reach a consensus on something to fill the slot.
 To protect against this possibility, replicas make a "no-op" proposal whenever they catch up on a slot.
 If such a proposal is eventually decided, then the state machine does nothing for that slot.

 Likewise, it's possible for the same proposal to be decided twice.
 The replica skips invoking the state machine for any such duplicate proposals, performing no transition for that slot.

-Replicas need to know which node is the active leader in order to send ``PROPOSE`` messages to it.
+Replicas need to know which node is the active leader in order to send ``Propose`` messages to it.
 There is a surprising amount of subtlty required to get this right, as we'll see later.
 Each replica tracks the active leader using three sources of information:

-* When the leader component becomes active, it sends an ``ADOPTED`` message to its local replica.
+* When the leader component becomes active, it sends an ``Adopted`` message to its local replica.
-* When the acceptor component sends a ``PREPARE`` to a new leader, it sends an ``ACCEPTING`` message to its local replica.
+* When the acceptor component sends a ``Promise`` to a new leader, it sends an ``Accepting`` message to its local replica.
-* The active leader sends ``ACTIVE`` messages as a heartbeat.
+* The active leader sends ``Active`` messages as a heartbeat.
   If no such message arrives before the ``LEADER_TIMEOUT`` expires, the replica assumes the leader is dead and moves on to the next leader.
-  In this case, it's important that all replicas choose the *same* new leader.
+  In this case, it's important that all replicas choose the *same* new leader, which we accomplish by sorting the members and selecting the next one in the list.

-Finally, when a node joins the network, the bootstrap component sends a ``JOIN`` message.
+Finally, when a node joins the network, the bootstrap component sends a ``Join`` message.
-The replica responds with a ``WELCOME`` message containing its most recent state, allowing the new node to come up to speed quickly.
+The replica responds with a ``Welcome`` message containing its most recent state, allowing the new node to come up to speed quickly.

 Leader, Scout, and Commander ............................

-The leader's primary task is to take in proposals messages and produce decisions.
+The leader's primary task is to take ``Propose`` messages requesting new ballots and produce decisions.
-A leader is "active" when it has already carried out the ``PREPARE``/``PROMISE`` portion of the protocol.
+A leader is "active" when it has successfully carried out the ``Prepare``/``Promise`` portion of the protocol.
-An active leader can immediately send an ``ACCEPT`` message in response to a ``PROPOSE``.
+An active leader can immediately send an ``Accept`` message in response to a ``Propose``.

 In keeping with the component model, the leader delegates to the scout and commander components to carry out each portion of the protocol.

-The leader creates a scout component when it wants to become active, in response to receiving a ``PROPOSE``.
+The leader creates a scout component when it wants to become active, in response to receiving a ``Propose``.
-The scout sends (and re-sends, if necessary) a ``PREPARE`` message, and collects ``PROMISE`` responses until it has heard from a majority of its peers or until it has been preempted.
+The scout sends (and re-sends, if necessary) a ``Prepare`` message, and collects ``Promise`` responses until it has heard from a majority of its peers or until it has been preempted.
-It communicates the result back to the leader with an ``ADOPTED`` or ``PREEMPTED`` message, respectively.
+It communicates the result back to the leader with an ``Adopted`` or ``Preempted`` message, respectively.

 The leader creates a commander component for each slot where it has an active proposal.
-Like a scout, a commander sends and re-sends ``ACCEPT`` messages and waits for a majority of acceptors to reply with ``ACCEPTED``, or for news of its preemption.
+Like a scout, a commander sends and re-sends ``Accept`` messages and waits for a majority of acceptors to reply with ``Accepted``, or for news of its preemption.
-When a proposal is accepted, the commander broadcasts a ``DECISION`` message to all nodes.
+When a proposal is accepted, the commander broadcasts a ``Decision`` message to all nodes.
-It responds to the leader with either ``DECIDED`` or ``PREEMPTED``.
+It responds to the leader with either ``Decided`` or ``Preempted``.

 .. note::

     A surprisingly subtle bug appeared here during development.
     At the time, the network simulator introduced packet loss even on messages within a node.
-    When *all* ``DECISION`` messages were lost, the protocol could not proceed.
+    When *all* ``Decision`` messages were lost, the protocol could not proceed.
-    The replica continued to re-transmit ``PROPOSE`` messages, but the leader ignored them as it already had a proposal for that slot.
+    The replica continued to re-transmit ``Propose`` messages, but the leader ignored them as it already had a proposal for that slot.
     The replica's catch-up process could not find the result, as no replica had heard of the decision.
-    The solution was to ensure that local messages are always delivered.
+    The solution was to ensure that local messages are always delivered, as is the case for real network stacks.

 Bootstrap
 .........

 When a node joins the cluster, it must determine the current cluster state before it can participate.
-The bootstrap component handles this by sending ``JOIN`` messages to each peer in turn until it receives a ``WELCOME``.
+The bootstrap component handles this by sending ``Join`` messages to each peer in turn until it receives a ``Welcome``.

-An early version of the implementation started each node with a full set of components (replica, leader, and acceptor), each of which began in a "startup" phase, waiting for information from the ``WELCOME`` message.
+An early version of the implementation started each node with a full set of components (replica, leader, and acceptor), each of which began in a "startup" phase, waiting for information from the ``Welcome`` message.
 This spread the initialization logic around every component, requiring separate testing of each one.
 The final design has the bootstrap component creating each of the other components once startup is complete, passing the initial state to their constructors.

 Seed
 ....

-In normal operation, when a node joins the cluster, it expects to find the cluster already running, with at least one node willing to respond to a ``JOIN`` message.
+In normal operation, when a node joins the cluster, it expects to find the cluster already running, with at least one node willing to respond to a ``Join`` message.
 But how does the cluster get started?
 An option is for the bootstrap component to decide, after attempting to contact every other node, that it is the first in the cluster.
 But this has two problems.
-First, for a large cluster it means a long wait while each ``JOIN`` times out.
+First, for a large cluster it means a long wait while each ``Join`` times out.
 More importantly, in the event of a network partition, a new node might be unable to contact any others and start a new cluster.
 When the network heals and that node can communicate with the other nodes, there are two clusters with different decisions for the same slots!

 To avoid this outcome, creating a new cluster is a user-specified operation.
 Exactly one node in the cluster runs the seed component, with the others running bootstrap as usual.
-The seed waits until it has received ``JOIN`` messages from a majority of its peers, then sends a ``WELCOME`` with an initial state for the state machine and an empty set of decisions.
+The seed waits until it has received ``Join`` messages from a majority of its peers, then sends a ``Welcome`` with an initial state for the state machine and an empty set of decisions.
 The seed component then stops itself and starts a bootstrap component to join the newly-seeded cluster.

 Request
 .......

 The request component manages a request to the distributed state machine.
-The component simply sends ``INVOKE`` messages to the local replica until it receives a corresponding ``INVOKED``.
+The component simply sends ``Invoke`` messages to the local replica until it receives a corresponding ``Invoked``.

 Network
 -------